clarkr28/arduino-clock/README.md

 ### Features
 - [x] Be able to display the current time
+- [ ] Wrapper for time functions to account for the microcontroller's inaccuracy
+- [ ] Refactor display to minimize IO
 - [ ] Change the seconds display to a smooth animation
-- [ ] Wrapper for time functions to account for the microcontroller's inaccuracy
 - [ ] Animation to play when the hour changes
 - [ ] Second microcontroller with rotary encoder to set timers